Talk to us on +44 (0)7802 179817

 In preparation for the easing of lockdown measures, Steve did the capacity calculations for the socially distanced return of spectators in incrementally increasing numbers.
 Evaluations of three matches were carried out using Kahoot! quizzes for fans and in-stadium observations.

-Steve has also supported the club with evacuation planning for a viewing gallery for wheelchair users, with annual reviews of the event operations manual, and with security preparations for the forthcoming Martyn’s Law.
+Steve has also supported the club with evacuation planning for a viewing gallery for wheelchair users, with ongoing reviews of the event operations manual, with security preparations for Martyn’s Law and with advice on incidents in UEFA competitions.

 STOKE CITY FOOTBALL CLUB

-The club having been recommended to take ownership of the capacity calculations for bet365 Stadium, Steve was commissioned to undertake a full recalculation of the maximum safe stadium capacity.
+Steve was commissioned to undertake a full recalculation of the maximum safe stadium capacity of bet365 Stadium.
 The calculations were accepted by the club, the local authority and the Sports Grounds Safety Authority.
-Steve is subsequently working with the club on its counter-terrorism security preparations for Martyn’s Law.
+Steve subsequently worked with the club on its counterterrorism security preparations for Martyn’s Law.
+In season 2024/25, he quality assured the club’s work on the introduction of safe standing for home and away fans.
+He then drafted the club’s new operations manual, including a full revision of the ground’s contingency plans and facilitated a review of stadium’s security vulnerability self-assessment.

 SOPHIA GARDENS CRICKET GROUND